knmoriwaki/cosmoglint/README.md

 A pre-trained model trained with TNG300-1 data at z = 2 as well as example inputs for training and mock creation are available at [Google Drive](https://drive.google.com/drive/folders/1HRkRdfti8XaIPyF3er5QJmFX3WXCmAQI?usp=sharing).

+Currently, the package is designed to work with comoving volume box data only.
+Support for lightcone data may be added in a future update.

 ---